 - the percentage payable by Manulife Financial for covered expenses is the percentage as set out by the then applicable Legislation.

-Provided you are otherwise eligible for the drug benefit, the Termination Age (if any) for the drug benefit will not apply.
-Drug coverage provided after the Termination Age specified under the prescription drug coverage provision described in the extended health care tab is subject to the following conditions:
+Provided the person is otherwise eligible for the drug benefit under the Policy, the Termination Age, if any, specified in the Policy will not apply.
+Drug coverage provided after the Termination Age specified in the Policy is subject to the following conditions:

-- the percentage payable by Manulife Financial for covered expenses is the percentage as stipulated in the then applicable Legislation,
+iii) the percentage payable by Manulife Financial for covered expenses is the percentage as set out by the then applicable Legislation,

-- the Annual Out-of-Pocket Maximum is as stipulated in the then applicable Legislation,
+iv) the Annual Out-of-Pocket Maximum is as stipulated in the then applicable Legislation, and

-- the premium required for the drug coverage is the premium for Extended Health Care,
+v) the premium required for the drug coverage is the premium for Extended Health Care Benefit.

-Coverage for Drugs That are Listed as a Covered Expense in This Information Package but are not on the RAMQ List
+Coverage for Drugs That are Listed as a Covered Expense in the Policy but are not on the RAMQ List